'Big data' is great to have, but many practical commercial and policy problems involve making the best of limited data to develop our understanding.

 The challenge of turning limited real-world data into good decisions remains.
 Often the process starts with identifying the right question and making use of our prior understanding of the problem at hand.
 Black box models cannot substitute for knowing why conclusions are reached.

 Regulatory and competition authorities are demanding in the evidence they require.
-Questions about market definition and market power are unavoidably empirical; they are best addressed through systematic analysis.
-Econometric and statistical methods provide a rich set of tools for providing robust answers.
+Questions about market definition and market power are unavoidably empirical.

-DotEcon has undertaken extensive econometric and statistical analysis both as part of regulatory and competition proceedings and to assist business decision-making.
+DotEcon has undertaken extensive data analysis and modelling both as part of regulatory and competition proceedings and to assist critical business decision-making.
 We are experienced in dealing with complex data sets and in gathering data from special-purpose market research.
 We can build sophisticated decision support models.